-speculation on the designed entities that will become signals in the earth’s geological strata.
+on the designed entities that will become human traces in the earth’s geological strata.

 What is the process of archaeological restoration of a fossil digital file found inside its rotting, decaying body?

-The outcomes of this project include ceramic objects, written texts, images and a collectively produced publication.
+The outcomes of this project included ceramic objects, written texts, images, soundscapes and a collectively produced publication.

 The project was developed within Alice Twemlow’s Design and the Deep Future Lab.